projectcalico/calico-dcos/README.md

    the new config.
 Restarts are rate limited with a configurable option to say how many agents may be updated at the same time.
 -  Runs calico-node and calico-libnetwork container images on each node.

+The framework also runs a webserver that is used for displaying service status.

 [![Analytics](https://calico-ga-beacon.appspot.com/UA-52125893-3/calico-dcos/README.md?pixel)](https://github.com/igrigorik/ga-beacon)